wardle/hermes/README.md

 #### 2. Compact database (optional).

-This reduces the file size by around 20% and takes about 1 minute.
+This reduces the file size and takes 20 seconds.
 This is an optional step, but recommended.

 ```shell